 - A descriptive headline and eye-catching but professional imagery. - A concise and engaging 'about' section include all practical and life skills; remember prospective employers will see this. - Include up to date experience, and remember to add relevant keywords.
 Testimonials are important, even if they are from jobs outside of cyber - your 'soft' skills need to be demonstrated here too.

-Hopefully you will have found this brochure helpful - read on to find out more about The Cyber Scheme.
+Hopefully you will have found this brochure helpful - make sure you follow The Cyber Scheme!